 A point to keep in mind: Most freezers work best when they are in an area that stays at a comfortable room temperature so that the freezer’s cold air stays cold.
 Check the manufacturer’s recommendations for a freezer that will be put in an area without temperature control, such as a garage.

 Size and Storage Capacity

-Once the user has chosen a location, it’s time to break out the measuring tape.
-What size freezer will fit in the space where the user wants it to go?
+Once you’ve chosen a location, it’s time to break out the measuring tape.
+What size freezer will fit in the space where you want it to go?
 This might eliminate some options; for instance, an upright freezer might not fit in that dedicated space in the garage, but a mini freezer will.

-Choosing a drawer freezer depends on where the user intends to install it; this might come along with installation of all-new cabinetry during a remodel, so there are other considerations that come into play.
-When choosing the size of a drawer freezer, talking to a contractor might be the best bet.
+Choosing a drawer freezer depends on where you intend to install it; this might come along with installation of all-new cabinetry during a remodel, so there are other considerations that come into play.
+When choosing the size of a drawer freezer, talking to a contractor might be your best bet.

 When looking for energy efficiency, always start with the Energy Star label.
-This will help the user compare apples to apples in terms of how much energy will be used in creating cold air.
+This will help you compare apples to apples in terms of how much energy will be used in creating cold air.
 Keep in mind that those ratings are created under ideal conditions.
-So for those with many family members constantly opening the freezer door, don’t expect to get the efficiency stated on that Energy Star label.
+Those with many family members constantly opening the freezer door shouldn’t expect to get the efficiency stated on that Energy Star label.

 As a general rule, chest freezers tend to be more energy efficient because they often have a tighter seal around the freezer door and typically don’t have self-defrosting features.
 Upright freezers are next on the list, followed by freezer drawers and portable freezers.